llamasoft/bitbattlebot/README.md

 the current round is considered over and the next round will start again with the start wager.
 If the specified number of rounds have been played the bot will disconnect from the API and exit.

+*Notes:*
-Note that the bot is totally session-agnostic.
+- The bot is totally session-agnostic.
 The sessionstart and sessioneend-events are ignored as they do not have any influence on the betting strategy.
+- The bot does not contain any error-handling e.g. for rejected bets.
+You have to take care not to exceed or underrun bet limits.